 Ionic Spark (Needlessly Large Rod + Negatron Cloak)

 Dealing significant true damage to enemies every time they cast a spell can be very strong on units that live long enough to see value.
-This item is practically a death sentence for champs like Lucian with spammy ultimates.
+This item is practically a death sentence for champs with spammy ultimates.

 Luden’s Echo (Tear of the Goddess + Needlessly Large Rod)

 If you have a caster that ults often and has great mana gain, this is a respectable DPS gain.
 Although it gives mana, the components are precious and best spent elsewhere.

 Phantom Dancer (Chain Vest + Recurve Bow)

 This item is broken vs Assassin comps, making your carry invincible, and really good vs everyone else since there is a 25% Base chance to crit in the game.